Xenoblade Chronicles (video game): Setting and characters

-The setting of Xenoblade Chronicles originates in a world that was nothing but endless ocean until two titans, the Bionis and the Mechonis, came into existence and battled each other until only their frozen corpses remained.
-In the eons following their battle, they became the home of multiple forms of life.
-The Bionis is home to organic lifeforms, most prominently the humanoid Homs, who are virtually identical to humans both in appearance and biology; the diminutive and furry Nopon; and the avian humanoid High Entia, whose lives span centuries.
+The setting of Xenoblade Chronicles originates from a world that was nothing but an endless ocean until two titans, the Bionis and the Mechonis, came into existence and battled each other until only their frozen corpses remained.
+In the eons following their battle, they became the home for multiple forms of life.
+The Bionis is home to organic lifeforms, most prominently the humanoid Homs, who are virtually identical to humans in appearance and biology; the diminutive and furry Nopon; and the avian humanoid High Entia, whose lives span centuries.
 Conversely, the Mechonis is home to the mechanical humanoid Machina, whose lifespans span several millennia.
-A substance known as ether is given off by all life forms, and can be used both as a form of magic and as a method of fuel.
-The Monado – the namesake of Xenoblade – is a mystical ether-controlling sword used by the Homs in the battle against Mechonis, which grants visions of the future to its wielder when fully controlled.
+Life forms emit a substance known as ether, which can be used both as a form of magic and as a source of fuel.
+The Monado – the namesake of Xenoblade – is a mystical ether-controlling sword that the Homs wield in the battle against the Mechonis, which grants visions of the future to its wielder when fully controlled.

-The game's main character is Shulk, a young Homs scientist who lives in Colony 9 on Bionis.
-During an attack by Machina warriors called Mechon, Shulk comes into possession of the Monado.
-During his journey, Shulk is joined by Reyn, one of Shulk's childhood friends and headstrong member of the Defence Force; Dunban, a former wielder of the Monado and the brother of Shulk's childhood friend and love interest Fiora, who also joins Shulk; Sharla, a medic and sniper from Colony 6; Melia Antiqua, princess of the High Entia and a High Entia-Homs hybrid; and Riki, a Nopon chosen as the hero of his village.
-Other important characters include Zanza, god of the Bionis and the game's main antagonist; Lady Meyneth, goddess of the Mechonis; Shulk's mentor Dickson; Mumkhar, a cowardly soldier who fought alongside Dunban and wished to wield the Monado for himself; Egil, self-proclaimed leader of the Machina; and Alvis, a mysterious man who aids Shulk on his journey.
+The game's main character is Shulk, a young Homs mechanic who lives in Colony 9 on Bionis.
+During an attack on the Colony by Machina creations called Mechon, Shulk becomes the Monado's new wielder.
+During his journey, he is joined by Reyn, one of his childhood friends and a headstrong member of the Defence Force; Dunban, a former wielder of the Monado and the brother of Shulk's childhood friend and love interest Fiora, who also joins Shulk; Sharla, a medic and sniper from Colony 6; Melia Antiqua, a High Entia-Homs hybrid and princess of the High Entia; and Riki, a Nopon chosen as the hero of his village.
+Other important characters include Zanza, the god of the Bionis and the game's main antagonist; Lady Meyneth, the goddess of the Mechonis; Shulk's mentor Dickson; Mumkhar, a cowardly soldier who fought alongside Dunban and wished to wield the Monado for himself; Egil, the self-proclaimed leader of the Machina; and Alvis, a mysterious man who aids Shulk on his journey.

-Xenoblade Chronicles: Definitive Edition adds a new storyline, Future Connected, set one year after the events of the main story.
-Taking place on the Bionis's Shoulder, an area not explored in the original game, Future Connected follows Shulk, Melia, and Riki's daughter Nene and adopted son Kino as they seek to reclaim the High Entia city of Alcamoth.
-The story also prominently focuses on Melia's relationship with her half sister, Tyrea, who briefly appeared in the main story.
+Xenoblade Chronicles: Definitive Edition adds a new storyline, Future Connected, which is set one year after the events of the main story and takes place on the Bionis's Shoulder, an area not explored in the original game.
+Future Connected follows Shulk, Melia, and Riki's daughter Nene and adopted son Kino as they seek to reclaim the High Entia city of Alcamoth.
+The story also prominently focuses on Melia's relationship with her half-sister Tyrea, who was a minor character in the main story.